 He observed that the data doesn’t appear normally distributed.
 Similar to the analysis I did here, he showed that MTTR trends could mislead people into believing that change had occurred when it hadn’t:

 We’ve learned that even without any intentional change to the incident durations, many simulated universes would make you believe that the MTTR got much shorter—or much longer—without any structural change.
-If you can’t tell when things aren’t changing,
+If you can’t tell when things aren’t changing, you’ll have a hard time telling when they do.

 Doing statistics under fat tails by Nassim Nicholas Taleb